An in-depth report on the causes, diagnosis, treatment, and prevention of pneumonia.

 Invasive diagnostic procedures may be necessary when:

-- Patients have life-threatening complications
+- People have life-threatening complications

 If a doctor detects pleural effusion during the physical exam or from an imaging procedure, and suspects that pus (empyema) is present, a thoracentesis is performed.